prisma-labs/graphql-prisma-typescript/README.md

 # GraphQL Server Example

+> NOTE: This example currently doesn't work.
+Expect some fixes shortly.

 This example illustrates the usage of the GraphQL Gateway pattern with graphql.js and Graphcool.

 **Theme**: This is an example app implementing a minimal version of Airbnb.